 Luxury = from $75 to $200 (but super deals from time to time)

 Wonderful resort, secluded from the outside world on Koh Trong Island in the Mekong river.
 The resort features a large pool, restaurant, free wifi and free bicycles for guests.
 We didn’t actually stay here, but visited for coffee and the staff was nice enough to give us a full tour of the resort.

 To compare prices and read reviews check out Agoda.com.
 More than often, Agoda has very good deals on accommodations, especially out of high season.

 Let’s face it, Kratie is not a culinary paradise and maybe it will never be.
 Having said that, I was real happy to find that the food options have improved tremendously since my previous visit 10 years ago.
 Praise to the Irrawaddy dolphins that manage to lure more visitors to Kratie year on year.
 It has obviously incentivized business owners to do better.
 Thank you dolphins!

 The German Restaurant Schnitzel and bratwurst may not be first on your mind in Cambodia, but sometimes you just need a break from rice and noodles.
-They used to serve some decent Khmer food as well, though I’m hearing reports that due to Covid this might be temporarily suspended.
+Schnitzel, German sausages and even goulash!
+Come on, you know you want this.
 Give it a try, but come hungry, because the portions are huge.
-Located just a few doors down from Tokae restaurant in street #10.
+The restaurant just moved to Road #09 close to the riverfront.

 In the past few years a lot has been done to improve the roads in Cambodia and nowadays Kratie is pretty much easy to reach from any direction.
 At least 3 daily buses leave Phnom Penh for the 6-7h drive to Kratie.
 Minivans coming in from Siem Reap take about 9h.